brantondemoss/brantondemoss.github.io/writing/kata.md

 Briefly, convolutional neural networks are an example of a [neural network](https://en.wikipedia.org/wiki/Artificial_neural_network) that use only *local connections* which are particularly adept at learning about and processing spatially-correlated features in images.
 The GIF above shows a learned convolutional filter sliding around an image, producing a lower-dimension representation.
 Typical networks contain millions of such learned parameters, and can perform a [wide](https://www.youtube.com/watch?v=b62iDkLgGSI) [variety](https://www.youtube.com/watch?v=D4C1dB9UheQ) [of](https://www.youtube.com/watch?v=qWl9idsCuLQ) [tasks](https://www.youtube.com/watch?v=HgDdaMy8KNE) in image processing.

 As convolutional neural networks started to show promise in image recognition tasks[^15], and since neural networks can approximate any function[^16], people began thinking about using them to estimate the value function, treating the board state encoding as an "image" input to the CNN.
 The idea is straightforward: given some board state and final game result pair, $(s,r)$ train your CNN to predict $r$ from $s$.
 Even better, given the same state $s$, estimate the next move.
+Estimations of win rate and move choice are called the value, and policy respectively.

 And so people started downloading hundreds of thousands of games of Go played online by strong amateurs and training CNNs to predict moves and win-rates.
-Agents playing from raw move prediction alone could outperform some of the weaker Go bots, but still struggled against the MCTS bots.
-Combining CNNs for move selection (called the policy) and value estimation (probability of winning from current state), and incorporating MCTS with the estimated policies and values to select optimal moves (i.e. instead of randomly sampling moves, we weight the sampling by the policy priors from the CNN, and instead of rolling out to a terminal state, we estimate the value of the current state from the value network), these prototype CNN bots started to outperform all others, but professional humans were still out of reach.
+Agents playing from raw move prediction alone could outperform some of the weaker Go bots, but still struggled against strong MCTS bots.

+By combining CNN-based policy and value estimation *together with MCTS* (i.e. instead of randomly sampling moves, we weight the sampling by the policy priors from the CNN, and instead of rolling out to a terminal state, we estimate the value of the current state from the value network), these prototype CNN bots started to outperform all others, but professional humans were still out of reach.

 ## AlphaGo
-Although MCTS improved the play of the trained CNNs, the networks were trained only on human games and had no means of improving beyond human knowledge.
-They could only weakly imitate humans.
+Although MCTS improved the play of CNN-based bots, the neural networks were trained solely on human games and had no means of improving beyond human knowledge.
+They could only weakly imitate human intuition.

 To solve this problem, AlphaGo uses self-play and reinforcement learning to improve the policy and value estimations.